AI Content Policy

 6.1 Human-Centered AI

-• Student welfare: All features must demonstrably benefit students
+Learner welfare: All features must demonstrably benefit learners

-• Positive impact: Track downstream outcomes (university admission rates, student satisfaction)
+Positive impact: Track downstream outcomes (university admission rates, learner satisfaction)6.3 Justice & Fairness

-• Equitable access: Free tier available for all South African students
+Equitable access: Free tier available for all South African learners

-• Affirmative action: Actively promote transformation bursaries and historically disadvantaged access programs
+Affirmative action: Actively promote transformation bursaries and historically disadvantaged access programs6.4 Transparency

-• Open source: Core recommendation algorithms will be open-sourced (post-beta)
+Open source: Core recommendation algorithms may be open-sourced in future releases

-• Public documentation: This policy and model cards publicly available
+Public documentation: This policy and model cards publicly available6.5 Accountability

-• Stakeholder input: Student, parent, teacher advisory panels for major features
+Stakeholder input: Learner, parent, and teacher advisory panels for major features---

 7. PROHIBITED CONTENT & USE CASES